lingqiz/EfficientCoding/README.md

 # 2AFC Bayesian Observer with Efficient Coding Constraint
 Implementing the efficient coding framework in Wei, X. X., & Stocker, A. A. (2015)
-for maximum likelihood fitting in 2AFC tasks
+for maximum likelihood fitting in 2AFC tasks.

+This is a working version, with Gaussian Likelihood function and varying Sigma value.